vincentvdschaft/Disney-Deep-Deinterlacing/README.md

 This repository is an implementation of the paper [Deep Deinterlacing](https://studios.disneyresearch.com/2020/11/10/deep-deinterlacing/) by Disney research.

 ![examples](./assets/examples.png)
-*Results generated with the trained model *
+*Results generated with the pretrained model which was trained for 10000 iterations.*

 > **Warning**
 > I am not one of the authors of the paper.
 The code in this repository was independently produced.
 It might contain errors and likely does not perfectly reflect what the authors did.